saxx0n/ansible/README.md

 !!
 All playbook have been generalized, so updating the defaults/main.yml will be required for proper function</h1>

 Playbooks:
+- communication_test.yml
+  - Exactly what it says on the tin.
+Tests that ansible can communicate with a server
 - configure_aap.yml
    - This playbook runs against localhost and configures an Ansible Automation Platform (AAP) server.
    - Fully idempotent.